bryanwyk/data-structures-algorithms/README.md

 # Notes
 ## 1. Abstract Data types

 > Abstract data types provide information about the possible **values** of that type, the **meaning** of those values, and the **operations** that can be done to them.
+The implementation details are abstracted to us and we do not necessarily care.
+> <br>
-The implementation details are abstracted to us and we do not necessarily care. <br> Data types, on the other hand, provide the same information as well as knowing how those values are **implemented** (e.g. array).
+> Data types, on the other hand, provide the same information as well as knowing how those values are **implemented** (e.g. array).
+> <br>
+> The benefit is that you can use ADTs to store data without needing to worry about its specific implementation, and just call its methods (abstraction).
 * Stacks
 * Queues
 * Lists